Healing Properties of Jasper

 Jasper in Jewelry

-Jasper is very common and as such relatively inexpensive, and available in a wide variety of sizes and styles.
+Most kinds of jasper are common and as such relatively inexpensive, and available in a wide variety of sizes and styles.